cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+The name of the node the to register the service on.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#node Service#node}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#node Service#node}

 ---